-Internal Operations & Community Manager at The Wellbeing Project
+Internal Operations & Community Senior Manager at The Wellbeing Project

 Isaque Jesus is passionate about international affairs and social impact, with a special interest in strategy, project management, cooperation and development, with academic and professional experience in project management, EU affairs, strategic planning and community coordination in NGO’s.

 Isaque was also an international trainer in the areas of Project Management, Decision Making and Sustainable Development, delivering training courses in 4 different continents.
 He enjoys working in an international and multicultural context with space to share and learn.
 His motivation to work for a more sustainable and prosperous world is based on the genuine interest in creating positive impact in the global community.

 When Isaque is not reading or discussing geopolitics, he likes to take photographs of new places and people, or travelling to world wonders.

 – What does inner wellbeing mean to you?